60+ Foods That Start With AThis post may contain affiliate links. As an Amazon Associate, I earn from qualifying purchases. Please read my disclosure.

 Desserts that Start with an A

 This popular dessert is made from apples and covered in short-crust pastry.
 Apple pie usually has pastry plaited on the top giving a weaved basket appearance.

 Apples used to make apple pie can vary, but granny smith apples are a great choice for offering a ‘tang’.
 They also keep their shape better when cooked compared to sweeter, red apples which often turn mushy.

 The apples are mixed with seasonings and spices such as cinnamon and allspice.
 Apple pie can also be altered to make apple crumble and apple tart.

 To make the crumble, replace the pastry on top for a crumble mix of flour, sugar, spices, and butter.
-For apple tart, there is no need for a pastry top, only the pie crust around the apple.
+For apple tart, there is no need for a pastry top like an apple pie, only the pie crust around the apple.

 Also known as Uraro, arrowroot cookies are a popular gluten free dessert from the Philippeans.
 They are easy to make with simple ingredients such as butter, sugar, vanilla, eggs, arrowroot flour, all purpose flour, and baking powder.
 These simply require mixing the ingredients together, and shaping the arrowroot cookies before baking in the oven.

 Abnabat is a delicious Iranian Candy.
 Traditionally, they are made from cardamom and sugared water.
 But these hard boiled candies can come in other flavors such as saffron.